jazzysnake/image-swap/docs/turn-in.md

 #### Mobile and web client tests:
 - Test that clients handle data and user interactions properly.
-Check that clients are not sending sensitive data to the server, such as passwords or personal information.
+Check that clients are not sending sensitive data to the server, such as passwords in cleartext or personal information.
 - Test that clients are using encryption and SSL/TLS properly when communicating with the server.